On the subregular $J$-rings of Coxeter systems: Introduction

 \section{Introduction}

 Hecke algebras of Coxeter systems are classical objects of study in representation theory because of their rich connections with finite groups of Lie type, Lie algebras, quantum groups, and the geometry of flag varieties (see, for example, \cite{Curtis}, \cite{CurtisIwahori}, \cite{DipperJames}, \cite{GeckPfeiffer}, \cite{KL}, \cite{LusztigCharacters}).
 Let $(W,S)$ be a Coxeter system, and let $H$ be its Hecke algebra defined over the ring $\Z[v,v\inverse]$.
-Using Kazhdan-Lusztig polynomials, Lusztig constructed the \emph{asymptotic Hecke algebra} $J$ of $(W,S)$ from $H$ in \cite{L2}.
+Using the Kazhdan--Lusztig basis of $H$, Lusztig constructed the \emph{asymptotic Hecke algebra} $J$ of $(W,S)$ in \cite{L2}.
 The algebra $J$ can be viewed as a limit of $H$ as the parameter $v$ goes to infinity, and its representation theory is closely related to that of $H$ (see \cite{L2}, \cite{L3}, \cite{L4}, \cite{LG}, \cite{Geck_asymptotic}).
-In particular, upon suitable extensions of scalars, $J$ admits a natural homomorphism from $H$, hence representations of $J$ induce representations of $H$ (\cite{LG}).
+In particular, upon suitable extensions of scalars, $J$ admits a natural homomorphism from $H$, hence representations of $J$ induce representations of $H$ (see \cite{LG}).

-The asymptotic Hecke algebra $J$ has several interesting features.
-First, given a Coxeter system $(W,S)$, $J$ is defined to be the free abelian group $J=\oplus{w\in W}\Z t_w$, with multiplication of the basis elements declared by
+The algebra $J$ has several interesting features.
+First, $J$ is defined to be the free abelian group $J=\oplus_{w\in W}\Z t_w$, with multiplication of the basis elements given by

-where the coefficients $\gamma_{x,y,z\inverse}$ ($x,y,z\in W$) are nonnegative integers extracted from the structure constants of the \emph{Kazhdan-Lusztig basis} of the Hecke algebra $H$ of $(W,S)$.
-The non-negativity of its structure constants makes $J$ a \emph{$\Z_+$-ring}, and the basis elements satisfy additional conditions which make $J$ a \emph{based ring} in the sense of \cite{Lusztigbased} and \cite{EGNO} (see \cref{sec:subregular J-ring}).
+where the coefficients $\gamma_{x,y,z\inverse}$ are nonnegative integers extracted from the structure constants of the {Kazhdan--Lusztig basis} of $H$.
+The non-negativity of the structure constants makes $J$ a \emph{$\Z_+$-ring}, and the basis elements satisfy additional conditions which make $J$ a \emph{based ring} in the sense of \cite{Lusztigbased} and \cite{EGNO} (see Section \ref{sec:based rings}).